likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/labIntro4/04-DC1_ceph_cluster.md

 ## Lab exercises

-Once you access your Lab Environment you will be on the bastion host, this node has access to both DCs, from the Bastion host you have access to all servers via ssh with the *cloud-user* user, so for example to connect to host *cepha* you can use:
+Once you access your Lab Environment you will be on the Bastion host, this node has access to both DCs.
+From the Bastion host you have access to all servers via ssh with the *cloud-user* user, so for example to connect to host *cepha* you can use:

 ```
 [lab-user@bastion ~]$ sudo -i
 [root@bastion ~]# ssh cloud-user@cepha

 [cloud-user@cepha ~]$ sudo -i
 [root@cepha ~]#
 ```

-To save some time the RHCS cluster and Cephmetrics are already deployed for you in DC1.
+**To save some time, the RHCS cluster and Ceph metrics are already deployed for you in DC1**.

 The bastion host is configured as a Ceph client so you can check the status of the RHCS cluster installed in DC1 using:
 ```
 [root@bastion ~]# ceph --cluster dc1 -s
 ```

 1. First we will deploy the second (DC2) RHCS cluster and check it's working fine.

-2. In second place we will configure Rados Gateway on both RH ceph storage clusters.
+2. In second place we will configure Rados Gateway on both RH Ceph storage clusters.

-3. Next we will configure RGW multi-site replication, where objects can be uploaded to both sites and then replicated to the other cluster.
+3. Next we will configure RGW Active-Active multi-site replication, where objects can be uploaded to both sites and then replicated to the other cluster.

-4. Once we have the RGW multi-site configured we will use a S3 client to test our deployment.
+4. Once we have the RGW Active-Active multi-site configured, we will use a S3 client to test our deployment.

-5. Finally we will deploy Cephmetrics on DC2, so we can check how our cluster is performing while we are uploading objects with the S3 client.
+5. Finally we will deploy Ceph metrics on DC2, so we can check how our cluster is performing while we are uploading objects with the S3 client.

+6. **[EXTRA]** If you still have time, we will show how S3 policies work, and how we can give other users access to our buckets.

 ## [**Next: Install and configure RHCS ceph cluster in DC2 site**](https://redhatsummitlabs.gitlab.io/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/#/scenario1/01-DC2_ceph_cluster_installation)